All Episodes

 They are the state sponsors of Hezbollah, the state sponsors of Syria.

-The terrorism in Iraq comes from Iran and Al Qaeda.
+The terrorism in Iraq comes from Iran and al-Qaeda.

-I waited and waited and waited, stayed up extra late last night to get the full translation of what Ahmadinejad said, and he what he said is not reported anywhere.
+I waited and waited and waited, stayed up extra late last night to get the full translation of what Ahmadinejad said.

 The main thrust of what he said was not reported.

-Uh here is an example.
+Here is an example.

-Uh Iranian President Mahmoud Ahmadinejad addressed the General Assembly several hours after Bush.
+Iranian President Mahmoud Ahmadinejad addressed the General Assembly several hours after Bush.

 He accused the United States of rigging the UN to advance its own military and economic dominance and to oppress its weaker adversaries.

-In his second such address to the world body, Ahmadinejad charged that U.S. policies throughout the Middle East, including its support for Israel and the occupation of Iraq have furthered human suffering in The region.
+In his second such address to the world body, Ahmadinejad charged that U.S. policies throughout the Middle East, including its support for Israel and the occupation of Iraq, have furthered human suffering in the region.

 He said the U.S. nuclear program poses a greater threat to international peace and security than Iran's program does.